jsenv/core/packages/test/README.md

 })
 ```

+Any web server is fine as long as it serve source and test files.
-An other web server called "local-web-server":
+For the web server could be started using "local-web-server":

 ```js
 import LocalWebServer from "local-web-server"